-The refurbishment of 22 Gordon Street will be completed by the Summer of 2016.
-All staff and students are expected to move back into the building for the beginning of the 2016/17 academic year.
+The refurbishment of 22 Gordon Street will be completed during the Summer of 2016.
+All staff and students are expected to move back into the building during the autumn term.

 How can I find out more?

 you're a student or member or staff at The Bartlett School of Architecture and have any questions,

 concerns or feedback please feel free to contact Michelle Lukins or Laura Cherry in The Bartlett School of Architecture Communications Office.

 You can also follow updates on Instagram and Twitter by following the hashtag #bartlettspace